ZK-APEX: Zero-Knowledge Approximate Personalized Unlearning with Executable Proofs

 \section{Conclusion and Future Work}

-This work introduced the first framework for \emph{verifiable personalized unlearning} on edge devices, motivated by the need to enforce user data deletion under privacy and regulatory constraints without relying on trust in local computation.
+This work introduced the first framework for \emph{verifiable personalized unlearning} on edge devices, motivated by the need to enforce user-data deletion under privacy and regulatory constraints without relying on trust in local computation.
 We proposed a pruning-based approximate unlearning algorithm with OBS compensation, designed to be \emph{zero-shot} (requiring no retraining iterations) and inherently compatible with ZKP systems.
-The approach enables providers to verify, in zero knowledge, that a client correctly executed an agreed unlearning transformation on their personalized model without revealing weights or data.
+The approach enables providers to verify, in zero knowledge, that a client correctly executed an agreed unlearning transformation on its personalized model without revealing model weights or private data.
 Our \emph{linear operation formulation} avoids stochastic optimization inside the circuit, eliminating vulnerabilities linked to randomness in SGD and thereby improving robustness against forging attacks on verifiable unlearning.

-Empirical results on personalized ViT models fine-tuned on ImageNet-Sketch confirm that the proposed method effectively removes \forgetset influence while recovering over 99\% of the personalized accuracy lost through naïve pruning.
-These findings demonstrate that efficient, privacy-preserving verification of approximate unlearning is feasible even for large transformer architectures on mobile phone.
+Empirical results on personalized ViT models fine-tuned on ImageNet-Sketch confirm that the proposed method effectively removes \forgetset influence while recovering over $99\%$ of the personalized accuracy lost through naive pruning.
+These findings demonstrate that efficient, privacy-preserving verification of approximate unlearning is feasible even for large transformer architectures on mobile devices.

-Our formulation assumes that residual-gradient, cross-curvature, and quadratic effects on unmasked parameters are minor, preventing compensation from negating forgetting.
-An extension is to project compensation onto the orthogonal subspace of forget directions, canceling these terms while staying computationally light and ZK-compatible.
-Exploring alternative proving systems such as MPC- and polynomial-commitment-based SNARKs could further optimize latency and scalability.
-From a privacy perspective, adding differential privacy to the unlearning mask can defend against inversion and reconstruction attacks, mitigating verification-forging risks~\cite{DBLP:conf/icml/ZhangCSL24}.
-At the system level, hardware-assisted secure erasure complements our cryptographic verification by guaranteeing complete data removal.
-Finally, when personalization and \forgetset distributions overlap, balancing retention and forgetting becomes difficult.
-Determining whether approximate unlearning suffices or exact retraining remains necessary in such regimes is an open question for future work.
+Several directions remain for future research.
+Our current formulation assumes that residual-gradient, cross-curvature, and quadratic effects on unmasked parameters are sufficiently small, so that compensation does not negate forgetting.
+One extension is to project compensation onto subspaces orthogonal to forget directions, canceling these terms while remaining computationally light and ZK-compatible.
+Exploring alternative proving systems, such as MPC-based or polynomial-commitment-based SNARKs, could further improve scalability and reduce proof latency.
+From a privacy perspective, incorporating differential privacy into mask construction may help defend against inversion and reconstruction attacks during verification~\cite{DBLP:conf/icml/ZhangCSL24,mahdiwarp}.
+At the systems level, hardware-assisted secure erasure would complement our cryptographic verification by ensuring that prior model states are permanently removed from device storage.